microsoft/azure-api-management-monetization/documentation/adyen-details.md

 # How to implement monetization with Azure API Management and Adyen

-In this demo project we implement the example revenue model defined in [How to think about monetization](./documentation/how-to-think-about-monetization.md#design-the-revenue-model) to show how this can be implemented by integrating Azure API Management (APIM) with Adyen.
+In this demo project we implement the example revenue model that is defined in [How to think about monetization](./how-to-think-about-monetization.md#design-the-revenue-model) to show how this can be implemented by integrating Azure API Management (APIM) with Adyen.

 APIM and associated Billing App are configured to implement Products that mirror those defined in the revenue model (Free, Developer, PAYG, Basic, Standard, Pro, Enterprise).
 This allows API Consumers to browse, select a product and subscribe to it, all via the Development Portal.